Smiths Group: 21st century

 On 30 November 2000, the company's name was changed to Smiths Group plc.
 On 4 December 2000, it was announced that Smiths had completed a merger with TI Group, which held interests in aerospace, industrial seals and automotive parts.
 During the following year, Smiths Group transferred its newly acquired automotive business into a separate corporate entity, creating TI Automotive, ahead of plans to dispose of it.
 In July 2002, Smiths Group established a fourth division, Smiths Detection, which specialised in producing sensors and other equipment for the detection of weapons, explosives, contraband, and various hazardous substances.

 At the start of the 2000s, Smith's aerospace subsidiary, Smiths Aerospace, was a growing sector of the group; it supplied both military and civilian aerospace markets, having deliberately aimed for a 50/50 split between the two sectors.
 By 2002, roughly half of the division's revenue was reportedly being sourced from the North American market.
 Historically, Smiths Group was positioned as a first-tier aerospace supplier, frequently seeking out relevant acquisition opportunities to further its presence in the field.
 In October 2004, Smiths Aerospace purchased Integrated Aerospace, an American equipment supplier.
 In early 2007, GE Aviation, a division of American conglomerate General Electric, announced that it was acquiring Smiths Aerospace for US$4.8 billion.
 Smiths Group stated that it chose to sell its aerospace division, which was profitable at the time, in order to invest in other areas of the business.
 This transference of ownership required approval from anti-trust regulators in both Europe and the US.

 In September 2011, Smiths Group acquired the American-based power technology enterprise, Power Holdings Inc., for £145 million.
 On 21 April 2016, it was announced that Smiths Group was in the process of acquiring Morpho Detection LLC, a US-based subsidiary of Safran; it was integrated into the Smiths Detection division.

 During the 2010s, Smiths Group substantially ramped up investment in its research and development programmes.
 As a part of these efforts, it has established a Digital Forge in California.
 By 2018, the company was reportedly deriving 15 per cent of its income from its new product development efforts; management has stated their intention for 40 per cent of future revenue to be gained through such sources.

 In January 2022, ICU Medical completed the acquisition of the medical division of Smiths Group.

+Following the Russian invasion of Ukraine in February 2022, the company continued to operate in Russia through its subsidiary John Crane Iskra LLC, which is 50% owned by the Smiths Group.

+Smiths Group provided components for the landing of the Chandrayaan-3 mission on the dark side of the moon in August 2023.